 Our Commitment to Affordability

-Bryan has always been concerned about the price of training aligned with ability of the student to make a living.
-If the cost of the training exceeds the ability to make a living and pay back the price of the training, then there is an issue.
-Bryan’s plan was to offer training with no hidden cost that a person could afford without running up excessive student loan debt.
-Then he made sure the training was the best in the industry, training that covered the most information so the student had the best opportunity for employment.
-Finally free housing was added so students did not have the burden of finding and paying for housing.
+The bottom line is; if the cost of training exceeds the ability to make a living and recuperate the price of the training, then there is an issue.
+Bryan’s goal is to offer training with no hidden cost that a person can afford without running up excessive student loan debt.
+Additionally, affordable housing was added so students did not have the burden of expensive student housing and the hassle of locating it.

-If you compare the price of training at the Galloup School to other comparable Lutherie training programs where such things as materials, cases, tools and housing are extra, you will find that the Galloup School is more cost effective by 20% or more.
-Then if you check the curriculum you will see that the Galloup School covers more valuable information in less time making the most of your education dollar.
+If you compare the price of training at the Galloup School to other comparable Lutherie training programs where things like materials, cases, tools and housing are extra, you will find the Galloup School is more cost effective by 20% or more.
+Then if you check the curriculum, the Galloup team covers more valuable information in less time making the most of your educational dollar.

 Banks will assist with private loans.
 Interest rates, terms and conditions will vary depending on various factors such as your credit score and any collateral available to secure the loan.
 Terms vary and be careful about taking on debt with a variable interest rate.
 If there is no collateral, banks offer unsecured loans but the amount of time to pay it back and the interest rate offered will be impacted.
 Speak with your local financial institution to see what is available.

 Many college plans allow funds to be used at institutions that are not accredited but you will likely incur a penalty so seek advice from a trained professional first.

 This takes a lot of tenacity, but there are scholarships out there.
 When searching, think craftsmanship, instrument making, and music, just to name a few.
 There are private companies and organizations that offer scholarships, too.
 As long as the Galloup School meets the criteria of the Scholarship and Scholarship Committee, we will accept scholarship funds.